Shelpin/Shelpin/README.md

 My name is [Alex Casas](https://www.linkedin.com/in/alexblockchain/), and I have been working in this baby for two years, since I left the corporate world to create Shelpin, in my mind more than 15 years ago as a personal duty.

-I am not a dev, I am an “ex-infiltrated bizman" , and now that a little but strong community is built, and that I have been learning, knowing people , exploring different models and technologies,  it is time for the buidling of the platform, and because of the project and personal philosophy, this awesome Blockternship initiative is the perfect place to start making wellfare recirculate.
+I am not a dev, I am an “ex-infiltrated bizman" , and now that a little but strong community is built, and that I have been learning, knowing people , exploring different models and technologies,  it is time for the buidling of the platform.

 # Overview